ningken14/acg_2024/assignments/assignment_02.md

 10. How many characters are there in the column 'tumor-size'? (hint: use `cut` to isolate the tumor size column, and a pipe `|` to direct the output of this command to an appropriate call of `wc`) (show work)

 11. The `sort` command is very useful.
 Use the `man` page to determine how you would find all the unique values that "tumor-size" can have in this dataset.
-Using a strategy similar to the previous problem, what are all the unique values in the tumor-size column? (show work)
+Using a strategy similar to the previous problem, what are all the unique values in the tumor-size column? (hint: string together 3 commands with 2 pipes) (show work)